GeorgeHigham/Intraday-Trading/README.md

 - maximum one share to be owned at any given time

 ## Sources
 Data dowloaded from library yfinance.
-Prices are adjusted close of '^GSPC' ticker between dates (non inclusive) 28-10-2024 & 25-11-2024 saved to csv.
+Prices are adjusted close of '^GSPC' ticker between dates 28-10-2024 & 25-11-2024 saved to csv.